Caxton

 Navigation built for millions of lines

 Bookmarks persist across sessions and re-anchor by content when the file changed on disk.
 Markers keep patterns highlighted in six colors.
-The command palette puts every menu item a few keystrokes away.
+The command palette puts every menu item a few keystrokes away, and a minimap gives a document overview strip for files up to 500 MB.

 The command palette